denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 text, literally?
 The question leads to the common distinction between form and content.
-Here, I find that, going back to the Russian formalist reception of Hegelian aesthetics, "form" was at times used to indicate concrete shape and at times to indicate abstract universals as technique and formula.
-A case study in removable storage---like ticker tape and floppy disks---elucidates the movement of text from human-legible inscription on page and punch card to magnetic inscription invisible to the naked human eye, complicating the formalist vocabulary.
-The case study unfolds the distinction between print, in which matter, form, and content lie flat, and screen, where the three layers occupy physically distinct strata of the document--object model, providing only the illusion of flattened textuality.
+Here, I find that, going back to the Russian formalist reception of Hegelian aesthetics, "form" was at times used to indicate concrete shape and at times to indicate abstract universals, such as technique and formula.
+A case study in removable storage---like ticker tape and floppy disks---elucidates the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye, complicating the formalist vocabulary.
+The case study unfolds the distinction between print, in which matter, form, and content lie flat, and screen, where the three layers occupy physically distinct strata of the Document--Object model, providing only the illusion of flattened textuality.
 The apparent immateriality of digital text brings promise of epistemological (social) and even phenomenological (personal) transformation.
 But it also comes at a cost.
 Inscription on magnetic tape